Dental crowns restore damaged teeth and improve the appearance of your smile by covering teeth that are stained or uneven.

 Dr. Kate Brayman is a cosmetic dentist who offers several types of dental crowns at her practice, Kate Brayman DDS in Woodbury, Long Island.

-Contact her office to learn about the advantages of porcelain and zirconium crowns.
+Contact her dental office to learn about the advantages of a porcelain and Zirconia crown.

-Getting a dental crown usually takes several visits to the dentist.
+As mentioned earlier, getting a dental crown on Long Island NY 11797 usually takes several visits to the dentist.
 It’s essential to be sure that all dental problems are fixed before installing a crown, whether you need a dental cleaning, cavity repair, a root canal, or treatment for gum disease.